 While it isn’t an option for all consumers, charging recurring bills to a credit card can be a great way to prevent overdraft fees from your checking account.
 Most overdrafts occur when consumers withdraw money and forget about an upcoming withdrawal.
 How do you reduce the chances of this happening?
 Minimize the number of direct withdrawals from your bank account and pay one payment to your credit card to cover recurring charges.

 Many banks offer account alerts that will email or text you when your balance hits a certain level.
 By monitoring these alerts, you can head off any unexpected overdrafts and avoid fees.

 When you set up your checking account, your financial institution likely gave you the option to opt-in or opt-out of Overdraft.
 By opting out, you are allowing the bank to limit transactions when they exceed the balance in your account.
 You may incur fees from a creditor, but you will avoid overdraft fees assessed by your bank.

 KEMBA’s Helps You Avoid Overdraft Fees

-As a KEMBA member, you can link your checking account to a savings account, credit card, or line of credit to cover overdraft transactions.
+As a KEMBA member, you can link your checking account to a savings account, credit card or line of credit to cover overdraft transactions.
 In this case, the amount of the overdraft would be transferred automatically from the savings or credit card.
-Our savings to checking transfers are free and transfers from a credit card or a line of credit are available for a small transaction fee.
-We also offer a robust Digital Banking platform that provides access to your accounts to transfer funds, make online bill payments, make mobile deposits and more.
-Whether it’s account management or financial struggles that have you over drafting, KEMBA can help.
-We will work with you to discover options unique to your financial situation and can offer complementary financial counseling to help get you out of the cycle.
-Call us at 614.235.2395 and select Option 4 to learn about our options for checking, savings & more.
+Our savings to checking transfers are free and transfers from credit card or line of credit are available for a small transaction fee.
+We also offer a robust Digital Banking platform that provides access to your accounts to transfer funds, make online bill payment , make mobile deposits, and more.
+Whether it’s account management or financial struggles that has you overdrawing your account, KEMBA can help.
+We will work with you to discover options unique to your financial situation, and can offer complimentary financial counseling to help get you out of the cycle.
+Call us at 614.235.2395 and select Option 4 for to learn about our options for checking, savings & more.